+- When the "GMEC" feature is also supported by the Nudr_DataRepository service, the PCF may use the requested PDU Session type provided within the "reqPduSessionType" attribute of the UrspRuleRequest data structure to derive the PDU Session type of the route selection descriptors of the URSP rule.

 URSP rules based on AF guidance should not be set as the URSP rules with the "match all" application traffic descriptor.

 The (H-)PCF may obtain the information about the UE's OS from the UE as described in the Annex D of 3GPP TS 24.501 [15] or it may derive the information about the UE's OS from the PEI provided by the NF service consumer (e.g. AMF).